 - Rewards for winners and participants

 If you use a chat system like Slack with your employees, you can incorporate gamification into everyday communications.
-For example, you can create a channel specifically for announcing new employee competitions, or even use Slack to gather team suggestions for future games.
+For example, you can create a channel specifically for announcing new employee competitions.
+Open the topic up for discussion and let employees use Slack to suggest future games.

-One small gym in California used a points-based system to boost customer referrals and member retention.
+An easy way to gamify the customer experience is to add reward points.
+For instance, a gym could use a points-based system to boost customer referrals and member retention.
 Members could earn points for a variety of actions, including social media posts and friend referrals.
-Points could then be traded in for perks like gym credits or protein powder.
+Points could then be traded in for perks like a reduced cost of membership or free protein powder.

 Gamify Onboarding and Training

 Instead of using a paper manual to walk employees through an onboarding process or training session, you can use an app to gamify the experience with quiz modules, memory games, or group trivia.

 Turning aspects of an employee's workweek into a competition is an easy way to gamify their experience at work.
 Marketing and sales departments—which both have clear metrics and performance data—are well-suited for this kind of gamification.
 You can have employees compete against each other on an individual basis, or you can create teams to introduce a level of teamwork and socialization to the game.
 Winners can receive a prize, either a physical reward, cash, or a work-related prize like a long lunch or extra vacation day.